iceyebee/ptt_interview/README.md

 `$ docker exec -it mymongo bash`

-# * To run with extensions to send notifcations
+# * To add extensions to send notifcations
 * First, you need sender's account info and the receiver's email
 * See the modified code for custom extension in ***middlewares.py***, which are made easy by using default signals like *spider_closed* to perform actions in the `SendMailWhenDone` class.
 * Search **Enable or disable your own extensions** in ***settings.py*** and uncomment `MYEXT_ENABLED` to run with custom extension.
 There are also scrapy's default extensions (https://docs.scrapy.org/en/latest/topics/extensions.html#).